KonferCA/SPUR-Onboard/.github/ISSUE_TEMPLATE/05-frontend-issue.md

 ---
-name: Frontend Issue
+name: Frontend Issue, Bug, or Error
-about: An issue pertaining to the frontend.
+about: An bug pertaining to the frontend.
-title: "[FE Issue] Describe what to fix here"
+title: "[FE Bug] Describe what to fix here"
 labels: bug, frontend
 assignees: ''